We're an affiliate

 Learning how to keep cats away from plants should be seen as a very crucial thing considering that cats, just like all other pets, are not human beings and therefore you cannot use word of mouth to tell them what is good from what is bad.

 You also need to be very careful when buying the plants to be kept within your house.
 Some plants are good to our eyes but very toxic to cats when ingested.

-Even if your ultimate goal is to completely keep away cats from your houseplants, I will advise that you consider buying non-toxic plants for the sake of your cat.
-Read more about plants that are toxic to cats
+Even if your ultimate goal is to completely keep away cats from your houseplants, I will advise that you consider buying non-toxic plants for the safety of your cat.
+Read more about plants that are toxic to cats.

 Another reason for keeping your cat out of the plant is that these feline friends may end up digging out the soil on your plant and in the process may find it comfortable to poop in this area.
 I believe you do not want your cat to transform this habit into a character.